stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/04-install-screens-mobile-sdk-ios.markdown

         pod install

+    This installs the Liferay Screens dependency specified in your `Podfile`.
-    Once this completes, quit Xcode and reopen your project by using the `LiferayGuestbook.xcworkspace` file in your project's directory.
+    Once this completes, quit Xcode and reopen your project by using the `LiferayGuestbook.xcworkspace` file in your project's folder.
 From now on, you must use this file to open your project.

 Great!
 You just installed Liferay Screens and the Liferay Mobile SDK!
 Next,